Rumer Willis: Dancing with the Stars

 On February 24, 2015, Willis was announced as one of the celebrities to compete on season 20 of Dancing with the Stars.
 Her professional partner was Valentin Chmerkovskiy.
 Her performance during week 1 earned her the highest score of the night (32 out of 40), and her performance during two rounds of competition in week 8 landed her two perfect scores.

 On May 19, 2015, Willis and Chmerkovskiy were crowned the season's champions, winning over singer and actor Riker Lynch and army veteran Noah Galloway who took second and third place, respectively.
 Willis joined partner Valentin Chmerkovskiy and other Dancing with the Stars professionals on the 40-city "Dancing with the Stars: Perfect 10 Tour" during the summer of 2015.

 Personal life

-Since 2022, Willis has been in a relationship with singer Derek Richard Thomas.
-On December 20, 2022, Willis announced that she is pregnant with her first child.
+From 2020 to 2024, Willis was in a relationship with singer Derek Richard Thomas.

+On April 18, 2023, she gave birth to a daughter.